-In 1990 we established Deloitte & Touche Eastern Europe and started to serve clients in Hungary, Poland, Czechoslovakia, and the Commonwealth of Independent States (CIS).
-At that time, our regional firm employed a handful of people, had offices in three Central European countries and the CIS, and posted annual revenues of under $0.5 million.
+In 1990 we established Deloitte & Touche Eastern Europe and started to serve clients in Hungary, Poland, Czechoslovakia and the Commonwealth of Independent States (CIS).
+At that time, our regional firm employed a handful of people, had offices in three Central European countries and the CIS and posted annual revenues of under U.S.$ 0.5 million.

-Today, Deloitte in Central Europe employs more than 3,700 people, spans 17 countries, and has annual revenues exceeding EUR $180 mn.
+Today, Deloitte in Central Europe employs more than 3800 people, spans 17 countries and has annual revenues exceeding Euro 250 million.

 1991: Local practice is established in Yugoslavia

 1992: Local practices are established in Bulgaria and Romania

 1994: Deloitte & Touche Eastern Europe annual revenues exceed U.S. $50 million

 1995: CIS separates from Deloitte & Touche Eastern Europe - Deloitte & Touche Central Europe is formed.
 Local practices are established in Latvia, Lithuania and FYR Macedonia.
 Our regional headcount exceeds 1,000 people

 1996: Local practices are established in Albania and Estonia